Variable manipulation

 Basic arithmetic

-In case you want to perform mathematical operations, Power Automate for desktop enables you to use all the essential arithmetic operators, such as addition (+), subtraction (-), multiplication (*), and division (/).
+To perform mathematical operations, use Power Automate desktop app's arithmetic operators, such as addition (+), subtraction (-), multiplication (*), and division (/).

-Except for arithmetic operations with numerical values and variables, you can also use the addition operator to concatenate strings.
-Adding numbers and text strings in the same expression will convert the numbers into text and join them with the other text strings.
+Besides arithmetic operations with numerical values and variables, you can use the addition operator to concatenate strings.
+When you add numbers and text strings in the same expression, the numbers convert into text and join with the other text strings.

 Screenshot of an expression with arithmetic operator.